 The double head strap is made of silicone with an adjustment clip located at the back of the head.

-To adjust the strap, you simply pull each end of the strap away from the adjustment clip, either away from the goggles to tighten the strap or toward the goggles to loosen the strap.
-To be honest it sounds more complicated than it really is.
+To adjust the strap, you pull each end of the strap away from the adjustment clip, either away from the goggles to tighten the strap or toward the goggles to loosen the strap.

 The double head strap also needs some time to get used to as it is a little bit more cumbersome to fit than a single strap.

-Let’s now review what I like about the Speedo Vanquisher swim goggle v 2.0 Plus:
+Let’s now review what I like about the Speedo Vanquisher 2.0 Plus swim goggles: